viewzavr/vr-app-template/README.md

 # Usage

-Use this repo as a `template`, and place your code into `app.js` file.
+Use this repo as a template, and place your code into `app.js` file.

 # Running